 Don’t Forget About Light Pattern in Photography

-Patterns don’t necessarily need to be things.
-Light can also create (or disrupt) a pattern.
+Patterns don’t need to be things.
+Light can also create (or disrupt) a pattern in photography.
 The slits of light coming in from window blinds is an excellent example of light that creates a pattern.

-Photographing the shadows rather than the repeating objects themselves is another way to use light to create a pattern.
+Try photographing the shadows rather than the repeating objects themselves.
+This is another way to use light to create a pattern.
 Light can also disrupt a pattern.

-Maybe you have a row of perfectly-spaced trees, but because of the clouds (or the buildings or whatever is blocking the light), the light only hits one of those trees.
+You might have a row of perfectly-spaced trees.
+But because of the clouds (or whatever is blocking the light), the light only hits one of those trees.

 Some patterns stand out — while others are more subtle.
 Both types can work in photography.

-Learning how to spot a pattern in a scene can serve as a composition tool for visually powerful images.
-Simply spotting a pattern is just the start, but by highlighting that pattern with the right angle and no distractions, repetition becomes artwork.
+Learning how to spot a pattern in a scene can serve as a composition tool for powerful visual images.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 CLICK HERE if you want to capture breathtaking images, without the frustration of a complicated camera.